-Note: This command supports changing the endpoints of a mirrored volume that is configured on 3 nodes or fewer.
+This command supports changing the endpoints of a mirrored volume that is configured on 3 nodes or fewer.
 If your configuration consists of more than three nodes, the mirrors must be deleted and recreated.

-Refer to the examples below.
+Refer to the examples below:

-See "WAN Considerations" and "Initial Synchronization of Data Across the LAN/WAN" in the "Configuration" section.
+See WAN Considerations and Initial Synchronization of Data Across the LAN/WAN in the Configuration section.

-<new ip="" source=""> OR <system name=""></system></new> This is the system that has the new source IP address available for the mirror. <volume letter=""></volume> The drive letter of the mirror to be changed. <original ip="" target=""></original> The previous IP address of the target system. <new ip="" source=""></new> The new IP address of the source system. <new ip="" target=""></new> The new IP address of the target system.
+- <system name> This is the system that has the new source IP address available for the mirror. - <volume letter> The drive letter of the mirror to be changed. - <original target IP> The previous IP address of the target system. - <new source IP> The new IP address of the source system. - <new target IP> The new IP address of the target system.